 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

-When you think of Notting Hill, the classic movie probably springs to mind but did you know that Notting Hill is also famous for its incredible carnival?
+When you think of Notting Hill, the classic movie probably springs to mind but Notting Hill is also famous for its eccentric carnival!
 This guide provides you with all the things you’ll need to know about the colourful Notting Hill Carnival in London.

 The Notting Hill Carnival, Europe’s largest street festival, is one of the must-do experiences if you are able to attend.

 - 📍Location: Notting Hill, London